Princess Diana Will Be Well-Represented At Wedding Of Prince Harry And Meghan Markle, ‘Vanity Fair’ Reports

 This week, reports came out that Prince Harry and Meghan Markle refrained from inviting heads of state, dignitaries, and members of other royal families to the wedding.
 Neither Prime Minister Theresa May nor President Donald Trump were invited.
 Even Barack Obama, who has worked closely with Prince Harry for years, was reportedly left out.

 Instead, Harry and Meghan have filled the wedding guest list with close friends and family.
 According to Vanity Fair, Harry has made sure that the family of the late Princess of Wales will be there to see him tie the knot.
-Among those invited are Harry’s uncle, the Earl Spencer, his aunts, Lady Jane Fellowes and Lady Sarah McCorquodale, their partners, and all of his cousins from the Spencer side.
+Among those invited are Harry’s uncle, Earl Charles Spencer, his aunts, Lady Jane Fellowes and Lady Sarah McCorquodale, their partners, and all of his cousins from the Spencer side.

 UK's Prince Harry and Meghan have chosen New York-based Alexi Lubomirski to photograph their wedding pic.twitter.com/u99ZPFA2A5